You are here: / Home

 - Chemical-thermal conditioning methods and compatibility tests of components with refrigerant-oil mixtures

-Our laboratory guarantees a maximum of flexibility and quality.
-We offer competent solutions for your analytical problems.
+Our laboratory ensures the highest degree of flexibility and quality.
+We offer competent (customer-specific) solutions for your analytical questions.

 Requirements at the ILK

-- State-of-the-art measurement technology, including gas chromatographs (FID, WLD, mass detectors), microwave digestion system, ICP-OES, ion chromatography and much more.
+- State-of-the-art measurement technology, including gas chromatographs (with FID, WLD and mass detectors), microwave digestion system, ICP-OES and much more

-- Development and evaluation of new test methods
+- Development and evaluation of new (customer-speciffic) test methods

 - Participation in standardization committees (e. g.
 DIN) and participation in new industry standards